 - In a small bowl, mix tomato paste, olive oil, pomegranate molasses, and lemon juice.1 tablespoon tomato paste, 1 tablespoon olive oil, 1 tablespoon pomegranate molasses, 1 tablespoon lemon juice

 - Pour that over the bulgur.

-- Add the diced tomatoes, red pepper strips, chopped parsley, and spring onions to the bowl and mix well.1 tomato, ½ red pepper, ½ oz. parsley, 3 spring onions
+- Add the diced tomatoes, red pepper strips, chopped parsley, and spring onions to the bowl and mix well.1 tomato, ½ red chili pepper, ½ oz. parsley, 3 spring onions

 - Divide the pomegranate seeds over the salad.1 tablespoon pomegranate seeds

 - Serve immediately (lukewarm) or refrigerate to enjoy later.

 - Add some biber salcasi (hot pepper paste) or paprika paste to your dressing.
 About ½ teaspoon.